CirclesUBI/circles-docker/README.md

 ## Usage

-Please note that depending on how you installed Docker you might need to run these commands with `sudo` before them (except of `make contracts` and `make subgraph`).
+Please note that depending on how you installed Docker you might need to run these commands with `sudo` before them (except of `make contracts`).

 ```bash
 # Start all containers